 - hand holding serpent length - 1 3/4" (45mm)

 - hand holding serpent width - 5/8" (15mm)

 - serpent hook is solid, not hollow, detailed on all sides

 - sterling silver bail loop - 5mm (6/32") inside diameter - it will accommodate a rather thick chain

 - photographed with an old US dime for scale

 - metal - sterling silver (.925 silver) or bronze

 - listing is for one hand holding serpent hook

-- the scottish thistle wax seal charms and bee wax seal charm sold separately
+The scottish thistle wax seal charms and bee wax seal charm are sold separately.

 Impressed with history!